boldreports/bold-reports-docker/docs/single-container.md

         You can use either a `.yml` or `.yaml` extension for this file.
 They both works well.

   3. Change into your project directory.
-  For example, if you named your directory `my_boldbi`
+  For example, if you named your directory `my_boldreports`

       ```sh
       $  cd my_boldreports/